 Wait, we do still do this.
 Saddam Hussein, Osama bin Laden, Muammar Gaddafi.
 Isn’t it patently biased to cheer the political leaders who kill the enemies of our nation but deny the right of the LORD God to protect his people?
 Make no mistake, King Solomon, like his father King David, would not have survived the coup d’etat.
 What we fail to understand is that each of us also has to join forces with Father God to eliminate the spiritual enemies that seek to destroy us – and those we love.

 Mickey Mouse amusingly demonstrates the reality that power gets out of control when wielded by an unqualified individual.
 We qualify to rule when we develop God’s likeness, or attributes, of right-eousness, doing the right thing.
 Like Mickey Mouse, when things aren’t done right, chaos and destruction result.
 We’ve experienced this through bad cooking, driving accidents, relationship breakdowns, and major disasters regardless of the intention to do good or bad.
 Just extrapolate what kind of damage can be caused universe-wide by someone who doesn’t function in the full knowledge and understanding of the truth.

-We’ll never understand ourselves or become all we can be without growing into the image and likeness of God.
+We’ll never gain control over as much as ourselves, or become all we can be, without growing into the image and likeness of God.

 In the next post, we’ll learn more about what it means to be a power-wielding son of God.